ZacharyCzech/IMDb-Review-Score/readme.md

 pip install -r requirements.txt

 - Launch it by opening app.py
+- The IMDb ID is the last part of an IMDb media link.
+For example, in https://www.imdb.com/title/tt0111161/ the ID is tt0111161.
+- The app is slow for movies with many reviews since it uses Selenium to load them all.
+- Calculates an user approval score based on amount of positive and negative reviews.